Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/delete-artifact.rst

 ..
 NOTE::

-    if you are not project or tracker administrator, please contact one administrator.
+    If you are not project or tracker administrator, please contact one administrator.